There are three books in the Bible written by Solomon: Proverbs, Ecclesiastes and Song of Songs. The Jewish tradition says that he has written

 2. In Proverbs he is married.
 He speaks to his son and about his son’s mother.

-3. The book of Ecclesiastes he will have written when he has become old and unfaithful to God, but by grace has also been restored in his relationship with God.
+3. The book of Ecclesiastes he will have written when he has become old and unfaithful to God, but by grace has also been restored in his fellowship with God.

 In Ecclesiastes he writes about his experiences in life without fellowship with God, that is, about the period in which he deviated from God.
 He lives a life ‘under the sun’ without a direct, open connection with heaven.
 This has led him to ask questions of sense: What is the meaning of my life?
 Is there anything that makes my life valuable?
 What is real wisdom?
 How should I give death a place in my existence?
 What place does God have in my life?
 In his book, the Preacher invites us to think about these questions.